clux/modul8/docs/require.md

  If there is one thing to learn from it is is that you absolutely **DO NOT omit extensions and keep .js and .coffee versions in the same folder** or you will quickly become very frustrated as to why your coffee changes arent doing anything.

+### Require Folders

+Require strings not resolving as a file, or ending in a slash will try to resolve the name as a folder and look for a file named `index` following the above logic.
+In short the following are almost equivalent:

+    require('controllers/index');
+    require('controllers/'); //looks for controllers/index+extension
+    require('controllers'); //looks for controllers+extension then controllers/index+extension

 ### Require Priority

 Requires are attempted resolved with the following priority: